jhalla14/traffic-sign-quality-check/README.md

 # Automated Quality Check for Traffic Signs

 This project performs various quaity checks for annotationed tasks returned from Scale's Computer Vision API.
-Since some annotations are done by humans, these quality checks surface any Errors, and Warnings that users might want to investigate further before proceeding with training their ML models.
+Since some annotations are done by humans, these quality checks will surface any Errors, and Warnings that users might want to investigate further before proceeding with training their ML models.

 The main file is `script.js`.
 This script will output a summary of the quality checks as a Quality Report as `qualityReport.json`.